 Undergraduate Final Year Module: OWT 314 Ethical Responsibility in Business

-MSc in Management (Lancaster and Goenka): MNGT 534 Business Ethics and Society
+MSc in Management: MNGT 622 Business Ethics and Society

-MSc in Management (Lancaster and EMLyon): MNGT 506 Organisational Behaviour & Human Resource Management
+MSc in Management: MNGT 603 Organisational Behaviour and Human Resource Management

 Course Consultant for the Executive Diploma in Management Studies at Blackburn College and Blackpool & The Fylde College (2004 - 2008)

 Member of the Quinquennial Review Panel and Validation Panel at Blackburn College and Blackpool & The Fylde College (2008)